 PH: To answer the first part of your question, I think it’s still the case and schools, of course, are places where you learn about mathematics, where you learn about literature, but also from a Religious Studies perspective, school is definitely still a place which is imagined by wider society as a place where its norms and values are being taught and reproduced.
 So I think this has not gone.
 But the question is definitely: what norms and values do you want to teach in school?
 And I mean, this was also debated in the Therwil case.
 Because it was said, “Yes – all schools should be a place where they learn to cope with difference; where they should learn about diversity; individual peculiarities; tolerance; respect and so on.
 But then, what actually happened was that they used this argument to basically out-rule religious diversity in the form of two Muslim guys rejecting the handshake.
 So there was then, rather: “OK, the school should be a place where norms and values are practised, but these norms and values are not in accord with what these two guys, what the two boys did.”
 So that put a very strong vision of what schools should be and what norms and values should be practised in school, and what does not fit in to the school.

 MB: But of course we don’t have any definition of what these values and customs should be.
 I mean the cantonal government spoke of, “considering the increasing migration of people with various ethnic and religious backgrounds, it is essential that those people respect our laws our values and our customs.”
 The cantonal government, you can hear it, doesn’t give us a definition of what these values and customs should be.
-But clearly we can see a constructed dichotomy of, in the orders, a reconstruction of identity through alterity.
+But clearly we can see a constructed dichotomy of a “we” and “the others”; a construction of identity through alterity.
 (25:00)